ddev/ddev/containers/ddev-ssh-agent/README.md

 **Run script**

 You can run the `run.sh` script which will build the images for you, launch the ssh-agent and add your keys.
-If your keys are password protected (hopefully) you will just need to input your passphrase.
+If your keys are password protected (hopefully) you will need to input your passphrase.

 Launch everything: